Linguistics Course Catalog

 5 units

 The study of language from a sociological perspective.
 Multilingualism, language change and variation, pidgins and creoles, the origin and diversification of dialects.
-(General Education Code(s): CC, T5-Humanities and Arts or Social Sciences.)
+(General Education Code(s): CC.)

 LING 80D